artibhoir369/SIA/README.md

 ## Overview

-The `start.sh` script is used to run docker compose and
+The `start.sh` script is used to run docker compose and other tasks

 ## Prerequisites